ZachWatkins/zachwatkins.github.io/techsummit25/index.md

 ## The Request

-The client requested the state’s 5 cause factsheets for each county along with the state factsheet.
+The client requested the state's 5 cause factsheets for each county along with the state factsheet.
 This would allow people responsible for rail safety to prioritize their efforts within a given county by comparing it with the state.
 The source dataset updates daily so update requests can happen at any time.

 The state factsheets were made in Adobe InDesign so I chose to use its data merge feature.